johnston9/MS3-Shot-Caller/README.md

   The bulk of the page is used to show the different departments on which the user can click to view each department's communications.
-  The core feature of the site is clarity and specificy.
-The first measure of this is the seperating of the production communications into different departments.
+  Central to the site is clarity and specificy.
+The first measure of this is the separation of all the production communications into nine departments.

-  This page also allows the user to download the latest script and shotlist, to add messages and provides a link to take them to the images page.
+  This page also allows the user to download the latest script and shot list, to add messages and provides a link to take them to the images page.

-<p align="center">User Base Department Choices</p>
+<p align="center"><strong>User Base Department Choices</strong></p>
 <h2 align="center">
 <img src="documentation/readme-images/depts1.png" width="90%">
 </h2>